Aftercare Treatment After Rehab

 What Does an Aftercare Plan Include?

-During your rehabilitation program, you will work with a team of expert psychiatrists, counsellors, and doctors who will constantly evaluate your progress, and any difficulties that may arise.
+During your rehabilitation programme, you will work with a team of expert psychiatrists, counsellors, and doctors who will constantly evaluate your progressand any difficulties that may arise.
 This will then be coordinated into your recovery plan, which will reflect your own priorities and obstacles.

-The individual who is accessing a program should be able to easily participate in it without inconvenience.
-Aftercare support programs are most easily accessible when a person stays at a residential aftercare treatment facility.
+- Easily Accessible: The individual who is accessing a programme should be able to easily participate in it without inconvenience.
+Aftercare support programmes are most easily accessible when a person stays at a residential aftercare treatment facility

-A treatment program that treats every aspect of the individual's needs including emotional, social, and cognitive is more successful than simply establishing abstinence after initial withdrawal.
+- Full Coverage Treatment: A treatment programme that treats every aspect of the individual’s needs including emotional, social, and cognitive is more successful than simply establishing abstinence after the initial withdrawal

 Why Aftercare is Crucial to Recovery Success

-When a person completes a treatment program for their addiction they are not magically cured.
-Once a person has an addiction there is no cure, instead, they must complete recovery treatment and then learn the tools that they need to help them to stay sober for life.
+When a person completes a treatment programme for their addiction they are not magically cured.
+Once a person has developed an addiction there is no cure, instead, they must complete recovery treatment and then learn the tools that they need to help them to stay sober for life.

-Upon leaving a treatment program, the individual will face many different situations where they will feel tempted into substance use.
+Upon leaving a treatment programme, the individual will face many different situations where they will feel tempted into substance use.
 Many will experience some severe setbacks that could lead to relapse.

-The purpose of an aftercare program is to provide ongoing assistance to an individual with the right amount of support that will increase their chances of recovery for the long-term.
+The purpose of an aftercare programme is to provide ongoing assistance to an individual with the right amount of support that will increase their chances of recovery for the long-term.

 Even when an individual has been provided with all of the tools that they need for success, there is still a chance that they may experience a relapse.
-When a person does not follow up on their treatment with an aftercare program, they face a relapse rate of almost 100%.
+When a person does not follow up on their treatment with an aftercare programme, they put their recovery at risk.

-When a person is in an active recovery program, they are better equipped to deal with a relapse and returning to their recovery program with renewed commitment because they realize how far they have come and what they stand to lose.
+When a person is in an active recovery programme, they are better equipped to deal with a relapse and returning to their recovery programme with renewed commitment because they realise how far they have come and what they stand to lose.

-A relapse decreases the probability of future relapses when the person is involved in an aftercare program.
+A relapse decreases the probability of future relapses when the person is involved in an aftercare programme.